-Whether you work from home once a week or full time, having a home office can really change the way you work.
-The idea is to have a space that's comfortable but not so comfortable that it hinders your ability to do work.
-One of the benefits of having a home office is that it’s your space.
-You can tailor it to work perfectly for you in both efficiency and comfort.
-It's also incredibly helpful to have a dedicated home office space rather than a laptop placed on the kitchen counter.
+Whether you work from home once a week or full time, a home office can make a difference in your productivity.
+The idea is to have a space that's both comfortable and functional; not to mention, it’s much better to have a dedicated space rather than a laptop placed on the kitchen counter.

-Before you begin the process of designing a home office, there are some important questions to ask yourself to determine how the room will be used.
+Before you begin the process of designing a home office, there are several questions to ask yourself so you know how to best utilize the space:

 Now that you've considered the tone of your home office and how it will function, it's time to start thinking about what you need.

-Sometimes it's the last touches you put in that make your home design come to life.
+Sometimes it's the final touches that bring a room, including your home office, together.
 Just because it's an office doesn't mean it needs to be a sterile environment.
-Be sure to accessorize and add color in the same way you would with any other room.
-Add in an area rug, window treatments, plants, and artwork to bring the space to life.
+Be sure to accessorize with color and decor in the same way you would with any other room in your home.
+Things like an area rug, window treatments, plants, and artwork will help bring your space to life.

 Will the office act as a multipurpose space?
 Read: How to Design a Home Office that Doubles as a Guest Room